 Explore our maps here.

-During and after the Great Recession, public funding for higher education was slashed as state budgets impose austerity measures.
+During and after the Great Recession, public funding for higher education was slashed as state budgets imposed austerity measures.
 Staff and programs were cut and tuition rose; in many states, even by 2018, funding had not returned to pre-recession levels.
 Meanwhile, enrollment soared.
 As students locked out of a slack labor market were told they lacked the skills necessary for today’s jobs, the solution to unemployment and wage stagnation was to be found in the pursuit of more degrees at higher prices.
 The result was the acceleration of what is now a four or five-decade trend in US higher education: the replacement of a public good model with a private consumer model, dependent on tuition financed with federal debt, all justified on the back of supposed earnings increases that fail to materialize.

 With skyrocketing prices and ballooning student debt, the private for-profit model has taken hold in even traditional schools, which are seeking to cut teaching costs while retaining students and their hefty tuition payments.
 Even leaving aside the possible collapse of tuition revenues from nonattendance, forecasts for state budget cuts coming out of the Covid-19 recession are alarming—unless the patterns of the Great Recession are avoided, we can abandon hope of a more equitable, inclusive, or expansive higher education landscape into the 2020s.

 Our goal in this study is to help policymakers understand the changing landscape of US higher education since 2008, and to direct attention to geographical areas likely to be the most adversely impacted by continued austerity in higher education.
 We will do this in two ways.
 First, we calculate a zip-level measure of concentration—that is, how many higher education institutions are in each zip code, and how evenly enrollment is distributed among them—to ask if the higher education market in certain areas is effectively monopolized (one institution enrolling most, if not all, students nearby) or if there a handful of institutions with similar student body sizes (indicating choice among the institutions).
-Second, we examine how this concentration has changed since the Great Recession and whether we there have been effects on the cost of attendance.
+Second, we examine how this concentration has changed since the Great Recession and whether there have been effects on the cost of attendance.
 For example, do monopolized areas experience higher prices?
 Accompanying this study is an interactive map, where researchers can explore changes in school concentration and price over time, observe key statistics, and download all of our data.

 The research we present here builds on a previous report that introduced our school concentration index (SCI).
 The SCI is a measurement that assesses the concentration of higher education institutions in a given geographical region.
 SCI varies from 0 (perfectly unconcentrated/competitive) to 10,000 (complete monopoly) to null (education desert).
 We’ve computed the SCI for every zip in the US and US territories for 2008–2017, including satellite campuses offering degree programs.
 (The analysis we discuss in this post was completed using 45 minute driving distances around higher ed institutions; to investigate 30 or 60 minute driving distances, explore the interactive map.)